 4. identify subscriptions you can do without

-Identifying and canceling unnecessary subscriptions before retirement or letting go of a high-earning job has these benefits:
+Identifying and cancelling unnecessary subscriptions before retirement or letting go of a high-earning job has these benefits:

 - Cutting monthly expenses that can be redirected towards savings or other financial goals